deinstapel/domainik/README.md

 ## Configuration

-domainik is configured with CRDs.
+domainik is configured with CRDs and Annotations.

 ### Domain Managers